option-t/option-t/README.md

 ## Usage & APIs

 All APIs are TypeScript ready.

-* Utility functions for these types.
+Additional documents are in [`docs/`](./docs/).

+* _Utility functions for these types_.
+These are designed for more tree shaking friendly and more usable for JavaScript common world.
     * [`Nullable<T>` (`T | null`)](./src/Nullable/)
     * [`Undefinable<T>` (`T | undefined`)](./src/Undefinable/)
     * [`Maybe<T>` (`T | null | undefined`)](./src/Maybe/)